 - Up to 260 degrees

-- We need to be cautious and gentle with super fine and damaged hair, a lot of the time you will already have breakage and you do not want to increase the breakage any further.
+- We need to be cautious and gentle with super fine and damaged hair.
+Sometimes we already have breakage and do not want to increase the breakage any further.

 - 260 to 350 (maximum) degrees